 - Sub-10ms query response times - Optimized for real-time dashboards, with last-value queries returning in under 10ms and distinct metadata queries in under 30ms.

-- Embedded Python VM for plugins and triggers - Allows custom data transformation, alerting logic, or enrichment directly within the database using Python scripts.
+- Embedded Python VM for plugins and triggers - Allows users to write custom data transformation logic, alerting rules, or data enrichment directly within the database using Python.

-- Parquet file persistence - Data is stored in columnar Parquet format for efficient compression and analytical query performance.
+- Parquet file persistence - Data is stored in columnar Parquet format for efficient compression and fast analytical queries.

 Common Use Cases